 - Being secretive

-The physical symptoms associated with fentanyl addiction can include:
+The physical symptoms associated with fentanyl abuse and dependence can include:

 - slowed breathing – which can increase the risk of severe respiratory depression or even respiratory failure (overdose).